resnostyle/ha_blueprints/README.md

 # ha_blueprints 🌟

+These blueprints are pretty rough drafts and many things are hardcoded and not configurable.
+Until I learn more these will be rough and have hard coded values.

 ## Welcome! 👋
 Welcome to the ha_blueprints repository!
 This collaborative space is for anyone interested in creating and sharing Home Assistant blueprints.
 Whether you're a seasoned developer or just starting out, your contributions are welcome!